 Everything You Need to Know About the Calder Cup

-While there’s plenty of excitement to be found at any AHL game you attend during the regular season, playoffs can be an especially exciting time for any fan, regardless of whether or not their time is in it.
+While there’s plenty of excitement to be found at any AHL game, playoffs can be an especially exciting time for any fan.
 Playoff championships attract a huge amount of attention, and in the AHL, teams compete to win the coveted Calder Cup.
+You might not be surprised to see how quickly Calder Cup tickets are sold out.

 The Wilkes-Barre Scranton Penguins have made it to the Calder Cup three times, with the first being in the 2000-01 season, the team’s second season.
 Maybe you’ve had the chance to watch us play in the Calder Cup, but some may not be that familiar with the championship game.
-Here’s everything you should know about the Calder Cup.

 How Long Has the Calder Cup Been Around?

-According to the AHL, the current Calder Cup, made of a sterling silver base and mahogany base, is 24 inches tall and weighs 25 pounds.
+According to the AHL, the current Calder Cup, made of a sterling silver and a mahogany base, is 24 inches tall and weighs 25 pounds.
 Plaques on the base of the Calder Cup list the former 20 winners, and as new plaques are added, old ones are put on display at the Hockey Hall of Fame.

-This is also not the only award to be named in Calder’s honor – the Calder Memorial Trophy has been awarded to the NHL Rookie of the Year since the 1936-37 season.
-He has been inducted into the Hockey Hall of Fame and Canada’s Sports Hall of Fame.
+This is also not the only award named in Calder’s honor.
+The Calder Memorial Trophy has been awarded to the NHL Rookie of the Year since the 1936-37 season.
+He has been inducted into both the Hockey Hall of Fame and Canada’s Sports Hall of Fame.

-Calder Cup Record Holders
+Calder Cup Winners and Record Holders

-Other noteworthy teams include those who have won the Calder Cup the same year their NHL team won the Stanley Cup.
+Other noteworthy teams include those who won the Calder Cup the same year their NHL team won the Stanley Cup.
 This includes the Nova Scotia Voyageurs, who have won the playoffs with the NHL affiliate twice, and the Albany River Rats.
 In 2008, the WBS Penguins made it to the finals for the Calder Cup, while Pittsburgh Penguins fell to the Detroit Red Wings in the Stanley Cup finals.

 The Jack A. Butterfield Trophy

 In addition to the Calder Cup, another award related to the playoffs is also awarded.
 The Jack A. Butterfield Trophy is awarded to the most valuable player in the playoffs and is named after the late AHL president Jack Butterfield, who served the longest tenure of any AHL executive.